-Council's drinking water quality policy statement is provided below.
+Council's drinking water quality policy is available on Council's website (under Policies).

-The policy will be adopted by council to demonstrate compliance with drinking water quality management.
+The policy has been adopted by Council to demonstrate compliance with drinking water quality management.

-The policy intent has been effectively communicated and is understood by staff through the DWMS review workshop in October 16.
+The policy intent has been effectively communicated and is understood by staff through the DWMS review workshop in October 16 and DWMS updated (Mar 20).
+In addition, the policy wording is reproduced below for increased visibility and staff awareness.

-Greater Hume Shire Council is committed to managing its water supply effectively to provide a safe, quality product that consistently meets appropriate drinking water standards developed in accordance with the Australian Drinking Water Guidelines and other regulatory requirements.
+Greater Hume Council is committed to managing its water supply effectively to provide a safe, quality product that consistently meets appropriate drinking water standards developed in accordance with the Australian Drinking Water Guidelines and other regulatory requirements.

-To achieve this, Greater Hume Shire Council will implement and maintain a Drinking Water Management System to effectively manage the risks to drinking water quality.
+To achieve this, Greater Hume Council will implement and maintain a Drinking Water Management System to effectively manage the risks to drinking water quality.

-In partnership with relevant stakeholders, Greater Hume Shire Council will:
+In partnership with relevant stakeholders, Greater Hume Council will: